architect/arc.codes/src/views/docs/en/guides/domains/route-53.md

   - Pick a `region`.
   - Copy and paste the alias value from Begin into the `Choose Distribution` input.
 It should be a Cloudfront link like this: `d1poav0i4gjqri.cloudfront.net`
   - Click `Create record`.

+## Conclusion

+Now we're done!
+You can check to see if your domains are online with this [DNS Checker tool](https://dnschecker.org/).

-- Perhaps grab a cup of coffee or tea ☕️ – it can take a few minutes while AWS wires everything up!
+Keep in mind that it takes a few hours for DNS to propagate fully, so be patient.
+Perhaps grab a cup of coffee or tea ☕️ – it can take a few minutes while AWS wires everything up!